Sanders aims for strong showing in delegate-rich California

 That’s especially important in a Democratic presidential contest because the maze of rules that divvy up California delegates rewards candidates who do well in strongly Democratic areas.

-With a dozen candidates in the race and many sharing similar views, it’s not been established if Sanders can generate the foot-stomping enthusiasm witnessed in his 2016 run, when he was a first-time presidential candidate running against an establishment favorite.
+With a dozen candidates in the race and many sharing similar views, it has not been established if Sanders can generate the foot-stomping enthusiasm witnessed in his 2016 run, when he was a first-time presidential candidate running against an establishment favorite.

 Ben Tulchin, Sanders’ San Francisco-based pollster, said the senator is well-positioned to compete in California, and possibly win it.